 So I’m keeping at it.

 But how long is the next book going to take?
 A while unfortunately.
 I’m about four chapters into one story and two chapters into another.
 But I’m excited about them both, which is a good thing.
-I think they can both be better than The Amber Trail if I give them the effort they deserve – but at this stage I’m guessing the next one won’t be ready for at least a year.
+I think they can both be better than The Amber Trail if I give them the effort they deserve – but at this stage I’m guessing the next one won’t be ready for quite a while.